Studio 65: Capitello Chair

-The iconic Capitello Chair was created in 1971, and was also manufactured by Gufram.
-Like most of the design objects created by Radical Design movement, they were controversial and provocative, aiming to destabilize expectations.
+The iconic Capitello Chair was created in 1971 and manufactured by Gufram.
+Like most design objects created by the Radical Design movement, they were controversial and provocative, aiming to destabilize expectations.
 As a marketing slogan, they used the statement "To sit on the past."
-As Maria Cristina Didero writes, "sitting on history" became a clear-cut statement that it was possible to break with traditions and the overwhelming weight of Modernism and to fight for your ideas via imaginative expression."
+As Maria Cristina Didero writes, "sitting on history" became a clear statement that it was possible to break with traditions and the overwhelming weight of Modernism and fight for your ideas via imaginative expression."

-Marilyn/Bocca, Leonardo and Capitello are part of the Vitra Design Museum permanent collection..
-And were included in the exhibition Pop Art Design by Vitra Design museum.
+Marilyn/Bocca, Leonardo and Capitello are part of the Vitra Design Museum permanent collection.
+And were included in the exhibition Pop Art Design by Vitra Design Museum.